PerMalmberg/du-yfs/Manual.md

 | When taking off from planet, it will start, brake, start repeatedly.       | Too little brake force to counter gravity for the current mass, which causes the math to say max speed of 0 km/h.     |
 | When reaching higher atmosphere it may slow down, stop, and start falling. | Engines not being powerful enough, and/or the thin atmosphere causing too much reduction in power, or too heavy load. |

-Should you end up in these situations, it is easiest to just disable the controller, and let it fall back down a bit then activate it again.
+Should you end up in these situations, it is easiest to just disable the controller (and the ECU), and let it fall back down a bit then activate it again.
 It will then attempt to hold the position it was at when it was started, i.e. brake and activate engines to counter the fall.
 You can repeat this until you're at an height the engines work again.
 Having said that, an overloaded ship is still overloaded and bad things are likely to happen.

 ## Accuracy